Chromatic Cyclotomic Extensions: Chromatic Applications

 \subsection{Telescopic Lifts}

 We can now combine the results of the previous subsections to deduce the main results of the paper regarding the Galois extensions and Picard groups of the telescopic categories $\Sp_{T(n)}$.
+Recall that by \Cref{rem:Galois_semiadd_faithful} in higher semiadditive $\infty$-categories such as $\Sp_{K(n)}$ and $\Sp_{T(n)}$ all finite Galois extensions are automatically faithful.
 First, we have

 \begin{thm} Let $G$ be a finite abelian group.
 For every $G$-Galois extension $R$ in $\Sp_{K(n)}$, there exists a $G$-Galois extension $R^f$ in $\Sp_{T(n)}$, such that $L_{K(n)}R^f \simeq R$. \end{thm} \begin{proof} By \Cref{Morava_Abelianization}, the abelian Galois extensions of $\Sp_{K(n)}$ are classified by the group $\Morex_n^\ab \simeq \widehat{\ZZ} \times \ZZ_p^\times,$ through the homomorphism